ifm/developerportal/v1.1.30/_sources/Firmware/ReleaseNotes/FW_1.1.x/FW_1.1.x_Release_Notes.md.txt

 - Repeated mechanical disconnects of Ethernet cables can result in refused data connections by the embedded devices.
 - In static scenes (no motion for more than 30 minutes), the temporal filter introduces a distance drift of up to 2 cm.
 - The software trigger for the 3D cameras is unstable: the request might need to be sent more than once for a successful acquisition.
+- In some cases, the PCIC port does not correspond to the physical port to which the camera is connected.
+Is it recommended to check the PCIC port corresponding to the physical port, for example with [the `port()` function in Python](https://api.ifm3d.com/stable/_autosummary/ifm3dpy.device.O3R.html#ifm3dpy.device.O3R.port) or [`Port()` in C++](https://api.ifm3d.com/stable/cpp_api/classifm3d_1_1O3R.html#ace851644d8586ad20a68865f80860f89).

 ## ODS Application
 ### New features